Improving airtightness

-The airtightness level is measured during a blower door test.
-It is expressed in the rate of air change per hour (ACH).
-The evaluation report of your home will indicate this rate as well as the rate you could reach by carrying out airtightness work.
+The air tightness level is measured during a blower door test.
+It is expressed in the rate of air changes per hour (ACH).
+The evaluation report of your home will indicate this rate as well as the rate you could reach by carrying out air tightness work.

 Financial assistance is granted based on whether the air infiltration reduction target indicated in your evaluation report is reached or exceeded.